Paul Bremer: National Commission on Terrorism

-Provisional Coalition Administrator of Iraq
+Provisional coalition administrator of Iraq

-Bremer was appointed by President Bush as Presidential Envoy to Iraq on May 9, 2003.
+Bremer was appointed by President George W. Bush as presidential envoy to Iraq on May 9, 2003.
 His appointment declared him subject to the "authority, direction and control" of Secretary of Defense Donald Rumsfeld.

 Bremer arrived in Iraq in May 2003.
 On May 11 he replaced Lt.
 General Jay Garner as Director of the Office for Reconstruction and Humanitarian Assistance.
 In June, the Office was transformed into the Coalition Provisional Authority, and Bremer became the country's chief executive authority.
-As the holder of the "most powerful foreign post held by any American since Gen. Douglas MacArthur in Japan", he compared himself to MacArthur as well as General Lucius Clay, who was in charge of the American zone in Germany following its defeat in World War II.
+As the holder of the "most powerful foreign post held by any American since Gen. Douglas MacArthur in Japan," he compared himself to MacArthur as well as General Lucius Clay, who was in charge of the American zone in Germany following its defeat in World War II.

 As the top civilian administrator of the Coalition Provisional Authority, Bremer was permitted to rule by decree.
-Among his first and most notable decrees were Coalition Provisional Authority Order 1, which banned the Ba'ath party in all forms and Coalition Provisional Authority Order 2, which dismantled the Iraqi Army.
+Among his first and most notable decrees were Coalition Provisional Authority Order 1, which banned the Ba'ath party in all forms, and Coalition Provisional Authority Order 2, which dismantled the Iraqi Army.

 On July 13, 2003, Bremer approved the creation of an Iraqi Interim Governing Council with the stated mission of "ensuring that the Iraqi people's interests are represented."
 The council members were chosen by Bremer from among groups and individuals which had supported the American invasion of Iraq.
 Bremer retained veto power over the council's proposals.
 The council was authorized to select a limited number of delegates to key Coalition Provisional Authority committees, like the Program Review Board.